-5.11 Staff Services
+5.10 Staff Services

-- 5.11.a There shall be sufficient number of qualified personnel available at all times to provide necessary care, to maintain a safe and healthy environment, and to assure prompt, appropriate action in cases of injury, illness, fire or other emergencies. - 5.11.b The home must ensure that staff demonstrate competency in the skills and techniques they are expected to perform before providing any direct care to residents.
+- (a) There shall be sufficient number of qualified personnel available at all times to provide necessary care, to maintain a safe and healthy environment, and to assure prompt, appropriate action in cases of injury, illness, fire or other emergencies. - (b) The home must ensure that staff demonstrate competency in the skills and techniques they are expected to perform before providing any direct care to residents.
 There shall be at least twelve (12) hours of training each year for each staff person providing direct care to residents.
-The training must include, but is not limited to, the following: - (1) Resident rights; - (2) Fire safety and emergency evacuation; - (3) Resident emergency response procedures, such as the Heimlich maneuver, accidents, police or ambulance contact and first aid; - (4) Policies and procedures regarding mandatory reports of abuse, neglect and exploitation; - (5) Respectful and effective interaction with residents; - (6) Infection control measures, including but not limited to, hand washing, handling of linens, maintaining clean environments, blood borne pathogens and universal precautions; and - (7) General supervision and care of residents. - 5.11.c All training to meet the requirements of 5.11.b shall be documented.
-Training in direct care skills by a home's nurse may meet this requirement, provided the nurse documents the content and amount of training.
+The training must include, but is not limited to, the following: - (1) Resident rights; - (2) Fire safety and emergency evacuation; - (3) Resident emergency response procedures, such as the Heimlich maneuver, accidents, police or ambulance contact, CPR and first aid; - (4) Policies and procedures regarding mandatory reports of abuse, neglect and exploitation; - (5) Respectful and effective interaction with residents; - (6) Infection control measures, including, but not limited to, hand washing, handling of linens, maintaining clean environments, blood borne pathogens and universal precautions; and - (7) General supervision and care of residents. - (8) Orientation and continuing education programs in hospice philosophy and care. - (9) Grief and bereavement. - (c) All training to meet the requirements of 5.11.b shall be documented.
+Training in direct care skills by a home's nurse may meet this requirement, provided the content and amount of training are documented. - (d) The licensee shall not have on staff a person who has had a charge of abuse, neglect or exploitation substantiated against him or her, as defined in 33 V.S.A.
+Chapter 69, or one who has been convicted of an offense for actions related to bodily injury, theft or misuse of funds or property, or other crimes inimical to the public welfare, in any jurisdiction whether within or outside of the State of Vermont.
+This provision shall apply to the manager of the home as well, regardless of whether the manager is the licensee or not. - (e) Staff persons shall not perform any duties when their judgment or physical ability is impaired to the extent that they cannot perform duties adequately or be held accountable for their duties.

-- 5.11.d The licensee shall not have on staff a person who has had a charge of abuse, neglect or exploitation substantiated against him or her, as defined in 33 V.S.A.
-Chapters 49 and 69, or one who has been convicted of an offense for actions related to bodily injury, theft or misuse of funds or property, or other crimes inimical to the public welfare, in any jurisdiction whether within or outside of the State of Vermont.
-This provision shall apply to the manager of the home as well, regardless of whether the manager is the licensee or not.
-The licensee shall take all reasonable steps to comply with this requirement, including, but not limited to, obtaining and checking personal and work references and contacting the Division of Licensing and Protection in accordance with 33 V.S.A. §6911 to see if prospective employees are on the abuse registry or have a record of convictions. - 5.11.e Staff persons shall not perform any duties when their judgment or physical ability is impaired to the extent that they cannot perform duties adequately or be held accountable for their duties. - 5.11.f There shall be at least one (1) staff member on duty and in charge at all times.
-In homes with more than fifteen (15) residents, there shall be at least one (1) responsible staff member on duty and awake at all times.
-There shall be a record of the staff on duty, including names, titles, dates and hours on duty. - 5.11.g The licensing agency may require a home to have specified staffing levels in order to meet the needs of residents.
+- (f) At all times, the home must maintain adequate staffing to meet the needs of residents.
+Home must flex staffing as residents' needs change. - (g) There shall be at least two (2) staff members on duty at all times.
+There shall be at least one (1) responsible staff member awake at all times.
+There shall be a record of the staff on duty, including names, titles, dates and hours on duty. - (h) The licensing agency may require a home to have specified staffing levels in order to meet the needs of residents.

-5.12 Records/Reports
+5.11 Records/Reports